This post may contain affiliate links. Please read my disclosure policy for details.

 Topping:

-- Biscoff spread – here’s the star of this recipe!
-Melt some Biscoff spread on top of the banana oats.
-According to how wide or narrow your containers/jars/glasses are, you can use more or less of the spread to cover the top surface.
-A good in-between to actually taste the Biscoff flavor but not exaggerate (because it’s breakfast and we want to keep it healthy) is to use 2 tablespoons per serving.
+- Biscoff spread – Here’s the star of this recipe!
+Melt some Biscoff spread on top of your banana oats.
+Depending on the size of your containers, you can use more or less to cover the top.
+A good amount is about 2 tablespoons per serving – enough to get that delicious Biscoff flavor without going overboard (because it’s breakfast, and we still want to keep it on the healthy side).

-- Biscoff cookie – this is optional and I don’t add it every single time I make this recipe, just to keep things healthy.
-But every now and then when I feel like it (and for the purpose of photographing this recipe) I sprinkle some Biscoff crumbs around the edges of my cup.
+- Biscoff cookie – This is totally optional, and I don’t add it every time I make this recipe.
+But when I’m in the mood (or need it for a photo), I love sprinkling some Biscoff cookie crumbs around the edges of my cup for an extra touch!

 What oats to use for overnight oats?

 ROLLED OATS!
-As mentioned before, rolled oats (aka old-fashioned oats) are the best type of oats to use in overnight oats.
-They can be soaked without getting mushy, they hold a chewy texture in which you can still feel the grains.
+As mentioned before, rolled oats (aka old-fashioned oats) are the best option for overnight oats.
+They soak up the liquid perfectly without getting mushy, and they hold a nice chewy texture where you can still feel the grains.

-Instant or quick oats are too finely processed and will disappear into the liquid.
-That will in turn give you a wet and soggy result.
-Not what we want.
+Instant or quick oats are too finely processed and will break down in the liquid, resulting in a wet, soggy mess.
+Definitely not what we want.

-In all of my cooking, I personally use a mix of metric and cup measurements.
-I pick whatever is the easiest for each specific ingredient.
-Since overnight oats are something quick to make and quantities don’t need to be EXACT, I don’t use any scale but rather use cups and spoons.
+In my cooking, I mix metric and cup measurements depending on what’s easiest for each ingredient.
+Since overnight oats are quick to make and don’t require precise measurements, I prefer using cups and spoons instead of a scale.

-- If using water instead of milk, I recommend reducing the liquid ratio by 1/4.
-Unless you like a thinner consistency.
+- If you’re using water instead of milk, I recommend reducing the liquid by 1/4 unless you prefer a thinner consistency.

-- If skipping chia seeds, I also recommend reducing the liquid ratio by 1/4.
-Chia seeds absorb liquid and help create a thick and creamy consistency.
+- If you skip chia seeds, reduce the liquid by 1/4.
+Chia seeds soak up liquid and help create that creamy, thick texture.

-- If skipping Greek yogurt (or regular yogurt), also decrease the liquid ratio by 1/4 unless a thin consistency is what you’re after.
+- If you skip Greek yogurt (or regular yogurt), decrease the liquid by 1/4 as well, unless you want a thinner consistency.

 Benefits of chia seeds

-The main reason I like to use chia seeds so much when making overnight oats is that they give my oats a rich, creamy, pudding-like consistency.
+The main reason I love using chia seeds in my overnight oats is that they give the oats a rich, creamy, pudding-like consistency.

 - In a bowl, mix together mashed banana, oats, chia seeds, Greek yogurt, maple syrup and almond milk.